Non-Asymptotic Analysis of Tangent Space Perturbation: Mathematical Preliminaries

 \subsection{Geometric Data Model}

-A $d$-dimensional Riemannian manifold of codimension~1 may be described locally by the surface $y = f(\ell_1,\dots, \ell_d)$, where $\ell_i$ is a coordinate in the tangent plane.
-After translating the origin, a rotation of the coordinate system can align the coordinate axes with the principal directions associated with the principal curvatures at the given reference point $x_0$.
+A $d$-dimensional Riemannian manifold of codimension~1 may be described locally about a reference point $x_0$ by the surface $y = f(\ell_1,\dots, \ell_d)$, where $\ell_i$ is a coordinate in the tangent plane, $\TP$, to the manifold at $x_0$.
+After translating $x_0$ to the origin, we have

+and a rotation of the coordinate system can align the coordinate axes with the principal directions associated with the principal curvatures at $x_0$.
 Aligning the coordinate axes with the plane tangent to $\mathcal{M}$ at $x_0$ gives a local quadratic approximation to the manifold.
-Using this choice of coordinates, the manifold may be described locally \cite{Giaquinta} by the Taylor series of $f$ at the origin $x_0$:
+Using this choice of coordinates, the manifold may be described locally \cite{Giaquinta} by the Taylor series of $f$ at $x_0$: